kawaMANMI/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Ans:
+The output will be
+10
+undefined
+error

+Since x is global and defined.
+Therefore, it is defined every where.
+The function f1() does not have return the console.log(f1()).
+The output is undefined.
+y is not defined outside the function.
+Therefore, console.log(y) produce error.

 ## Question 3